Information on How to Get Ordained and Register as a Minister

 Let's get started with the information for Illinois

-If you are planning to or you have been asked to perform a wedding ceremony in Illinois, or simply need to to the information on this page will assist you.
+If you are planning to get ordained in Illinois or you have been asked to perform a wedding ceremony in Illinois, or simply need to to find a minister in Illinois to perform your wedding ceremony the information on this page will assist you.
 If you still have questions we invite you to visit our FAQ or contact us for more detailed information.
 We are here to help and support our ministers and congregation.

 Registered Ministers with Open Ministry have successfully performed thousands of marriages in Illinois and around the world!